|Nutrition Facts (per serving)|

 This Romanian recipe for savarin (savarina in Romanian) is virtually identical to French baba au rhum and Polish ponczowa (a rum-soaked babka).
 It is made with a sweet yeast dough which is soaked in a rum syrup overnight after baking.
 Then, it's either filled with pastry cream or topped with sweetened whipped cream and garnished with fresh fruit or, at the very least, a maraschino cherry.

-It can be baked in a mini Bundt cake pan, which will yield 6 large individual cakes, or in regular cupcake tins for 12 smaller cakes.
+The cake can be baked in a mini Bundt cake pan, which will yield six large individual cakes, or in regular cupcake tins for 12 smaller cakes.